André Kim

-André Kim (August 24, 1935 – August 12, 2010) was a South Korean fashion designer based in Seoul, South Korea.
+Kim Bong-nam (August 24, 1935 – August 12, 2010), known professionally as André Kim, was a South Korean fashion designer based in Seoul, South Korea.
 He was known predominantly for his evening and wedding gown collections.

 Biography

 Andre Kim was born in Goyang, Gyeonggi, Korea, as Kim Bong-nam.
 The son of rural farmers, Kim attended Hanyeong High School and graduated from the Kukje Fashion Design Institute.

 Fashion career

 Kim has been in fashion design since 1962.
 At the age of 27, he opened Salon Andre in Sogong-dong, Central Seoul, becoming Korea's first male fashion designer.
 In 1966 he became the first South Korean to hold a fashion show in Paris.
 He would later go on to hold many other fashion shows in New York, Washington DC, Barcelona, Cairo, Sydney, and Beijing.

 In 1981, Kim was selected as chief designer for the 1981 Miss Universe beauty pageant.
 In 1988, he designed the uniforms of the Korean athletes for the 1988 Seoul Olympic Games.
 Following this, he became a repeated invitee for occasions held by the International Olympic Committee (IOC).
 In 1997, he was presented with South Korea's Presidential Culture and Art Medal for his contributions to the fashion industry.
 In 2003, he was awarded Italy's Cultural Merit Award and was elected as UNICEF's Goodwill Ambassador.

 In February 2006, Kim hosted two elaborate private shows in Hawaii called, "Fashion Fantasia in Hawaii", at the Turtle Bay Resort during the SBS Open featuring over 140 garments.
 Governor Linda Lingle and Mayor Mufi Hannemann attended and stayed until the wedding finale, which featured seven unique gowns and a groom.
 The hairstyles were fashioned by Aveda Salon and Spa and Liberty Salon Hair and were in keeping with Andre Kim's "signature style" of parted hair embellished with rows of braids wound around the models' heads.

 In the first show, four LPGA players and Korean actors, Shim Jee-ho (Stained Glass), Kim Min-jung (Fashion 70s), and Hawaiian favorite, Jung Joon-ho (The Twins, Marrying the Mafia) modeled in Kim's show.
 At the second show, hosted at the Hilton Hawaiian Village Coral Ballroom, Kim's fashions were the centerpiece of a major fundraiser for the University of Hawaii at Manoa of Tropical Agriculture and Human Resources apparel product design and merchandising program.
 Kim's shows also served as part of the 20th anniversary celebration for local television station KBFD.